brianyamasaki/react-hunt-the-wumpus/README.md

 You will need to record the players name and let them choose which cave they want to play in before the game starts.

 When not playing, the top 10 high scores should be displayed and pressing enter starts the game.

+## Missing Features and Bugs of Note

+- Secrets engine not implemented
+- Scoring not implemented
+- High score engine not implemented
+- Hints engine not implemented
+- Fighting the wumpus is not implemented
+- Arrows will not be awarded after answering trivia questions
+- Trivia questions will be downloaded whenever the trivia dialog gets brought up.
+There is no trivia queue.
+- Correct answers for trivia questions will always be the last item because the questions are so hard I can't possibly answer them properly.
+- Hazards can be in the same room.
+Not checking if multiple pits or multiple bats are the same randomly chosen room - also not checking if the bats are in the same room as a pit.
+- Alternative Room view not finalized or implemented